-Obviously I can’t give away any formulation secrets here, but we’ve come up with a pretty smart solution to this.
-I’m trying to summarise years of formulation development work into a few sentences.
+Obviously we can’t give away any formulation secrets here, but we’ve come up with a pretty smart solution to this.
+It’s trying to summarise years of formulation development work into a few sentences.
 So without getting deep into the chemistry, think of the actives as a mixture of a sticky material combined with a number of different particulate materials.

 We very carefully control the level of sticky material and the size of the particulates in order to achieve a balanced binding at the site of the damage, to make sure we seal those holes that we want to seal, and ensures we don’t cause any blockages.
 All of our formulations are then rigorously tested so we know that the theory works in practise for both sealing and causing no harm.

 It’s permanent for as long as it’s in the system.
 It’ll also prevent any further corrosion in the system and prevent any further leaks from occurring.
 You can even use it as a preventative measure if you’re so inclined, which is exactly what I do – just in case!